Skip to main content

 Think of the thermostat in your home.
 It constantly samples the room’s temperature, comparing it to a set point.
 If the temperature drops, the thermostat sends a signal to the furnace to produce heat.
 Once the desired temperature is reached, the thermostat signals the furnace to shut off.

-This continuous cycle of monitoring and adjusting is a loop.
+This continuous cycle of monitoring and adjusting is a negative feedback loop.
 Your body’s endocrine system operates on a similar principle, maintaining a state of dynamic equilibrium called homeostasis.
 The central command for many of these loops is the Hypothalamic-Pituitary-Gonadal (HPG) axis, a three-part communication cascade that governs much of our hormonal health.

 The body’s endocrine system relies on sophisticated feedback loops, much like a thermostat, to maintain a precise and stable internal environment.